Looking to increase the value of your home? 12 ways you can make the most of your home's potential.

 Also note that small homes on bigger plots have lots of opportunities for improvement.

-Building an open-plan kitchen-living room is a highly desirable way of adding value to your home, so look out for places with a small kitchen that is beside a large dining room or living room.
+Building an open-plan kitchen-living room is a highly desirable way of adding value to your home, so look out for places with a small kitchen situated beside a large dining room or living room.

 Do a bit of detective work right away to work out whether the wall is internal or load-bearing.
-It will cost more to remove the wall, as structural support will be needed to replace it, if it is load-bearing.
+If it's load-bearing, you'll need to replace it with a structural support.

 If in doubt, arrange a visit with a surveyor or structural engineer.